Meeco/js-sdk/packages/cli/README.md

 ## `meeco users:get`

 Fetch details about Meeco user from the various microservices.
-Provide either a User config file or password and secret.
-Outputs an Authorization config file for use with future commands.

 ```
 USAGE